douglascayers/sfdx-handle-file-shared-to-record-flow/README.md

 ![screenshot](images/pb-no-support-content-objects.png)

-Not to be deterred, Michelle and I collaborated to develop an Apex trigger that could know when a file was being shared to a record and then cal an autolaunched flow where the business logic could be implemented declaratively.
+Not to be deterred, Michelle and I collaborated to develop an Apex trigger that could know when a file was being shared to a record and then call an autolaunched flow where the business logic could be implemented declaratively.

 This project is the result of that awesome collaboration 🙂